 Qualified Retirement Plan Benefits.
 We have established a defined contribution 401(k) plan, which covers substantially all employees of ETE and ETP, including named executive officers.
 Employees may elect to their up to 100% of defined eligible compensation after applicable taxes, as limited under the Internal Revenue Code.
 We make a matching contribution that is not less than the aggregate amount of matching contributions that would be credited to a participant's account based on a rate of match equal to 100% of each participant's elective deferrals up to 5% of covered compensation.
 The entire amount credited to the participant's account is fully vested and non-forfeitable at all times.
 We provide this benefit as a means to incentivize employees and provide them with an opportunity to save for their retirement.
-Prior to 2009, our 401(k) plan matching contributions were discretionary, based on a percentage of compensation, and participants vested in matching contributions upon completion of one year of service.
+Prior to 2009, our 401(k) plan matching contributions upon completion of one year of service.
 Prior to 2009, our 401(k) plan also required the attainment of age 21 for all employees.